 About the author

 William Reid, MD, MPH, is among the most experienced forensic mental health professionals in North America.
 He has received both the Manfred Guttmacher Award for forensic writing and the Seymour Pollack Award for Distinguished Contribution to Education in Forensic Psychiatry, and is a past president of the American Academy of Psychiatry and the Law.
 Dr. Reid has written, co-authored, or edited 16 professional volumes and over 200 professional articles and book chapters, many on antisocial behavior, terrorism and forensic practice.
 Dr. Reid was one of two psychiatric experts retained by the presiding judge in People of the State of Colorado v.
-James Holmes, and the only person allowed to record interviews with Holmes and access to the unredacted videos and transcripts.
+James Holmes, and the only psychiatrist allowed to record interviews with Holmes and access the unredacted videos and transcripts.
 He currently resides in Horseshoe Bay, Texas.